donderom/bubblon/README.md

 <img src="logo.png" width="200" alt="The Bubblon Logo">
 </div>

 Bubblon is a solution for managing nested [Bubble Tea](https://github.com/charmbracelet/bubbletea) models (or views/screens).
-This is a common use case in TUIs—for example, navigating from a main list to a sublist when an item is selected.
-The "canonical" way to structure this is with a view-switching model, where you keep track which view you're in (e.g., `main` or `sub`) and what item is selected, then render the appropriate model(s) for that view.
+This is a typical use case in TUIs, such as navigating from a main list to a sublist when an item is selected.
+The "canonical" way to structure this is with a [view-switching model](https://www.youtube.com/watch?v=uJ2egAkSkjg), where you keep track which view you're in (e.g., `main` or `sub`) and what item is selected, then render the appropriate model(s) for that view.

  By contrast, Bubblon uses a "model stack" architecture, where the controller determines the current model.
 Instead of bloating a single `Model` with state for everything, you encapsulate each view in its own `tea.Model` with its own `Update()`, `View()`, and logic.
 The controller then pushes/pops models on a stack as the user navigates.

-### Benefits
+### Features
-* 📦 **Modular**: Each view is self-contained.
+* **Modular**: Each view is self-contained.
+Rendering another model is one line away.
-* 🔁 **Reusability** of sub-models.
+* **Reusability** of sub-models due to way less coupling between models.
-* 🧠 **Easier to reason about**, especially when state gets complex.
+* **Easier to reason about**, especially when state gets complex.
+Instead of adding more and more state to manage, it can be passed to the new model so that each model is responsible only for its own state.
-* 🚫 **No new interfaces**: Keeps complexity low by avoiding new abstractions.
+* **No new interfaces**: Keeps complexity low by avoiding new abstractions (the models should implement the `tea.Model` interface only).

+Note that the stack approach is suitable only for "fullscreen" views or views that render on top of each other.

 ## Installation